codeceptjs/CodeceptJS/docs/helpers/SeleniumWebdriver.md

 Attaches a file to element located by label, name, CSS or XPath Path to file is relative current codecept directory (where codecept.json is located).
-File will be uploaded to remove system (if tests are running remotely).
+File will be uploaded to remote system (if tests are running remotely).

 ```js
 I.attachFile('Avatar', 'data/avatar.jpg');